Cast members in Six: Where are they now?

 Aimie Atkinson originated the role of Katherine Howard, appearing in Six for two years until 13th October 2019.
 Prior to her role in Six, she had starred as Daniela in In the Heights at King’s Cross Theatre.
 Atkinson stars as Vivian Ward in the West End premiere of Pretty Woman: The Musical at the Piccadilly Theatre, opposite Danny Mac as Edward Lewis.

 The role was then taken over by Vicki Manser for a limited engagement, who had previously been a swing in the Six company.

-Sophie Isaacs now plays Katherine Howard from 21st January, recently leading the cast in Goldilocks and the Three Bears at the London Palladium.
+Sophie Isaacs now plays Katherine Howard, previously leading the cast in Goldilocks and the Three Bears at the London Palladium.

 Henry VIII’s surviving wife was first portrayed by Izuka Hoyle, who appeared in the 2017 production.
 The role was then taken over by Maiya Quansah-Breed, who made her West End debut in Six until October 2019.
-Since appearing in the West End production, she’s appeared in concerts around the country, and will perform as part of the Monday Favourites series at The Other Palace on 20th April.
+Since appearing in the West End production, she’s appeared in concerts around the country.

 Danielle Steers currently stars in Six as Catherine Parr, whose recent West End credits include Bat out of Hell, Beautiful – The Carole King Musical and The Bodyguard.